Quickstart

 To successfully complete the next steps, you will need the following:

 - A Kubernetes cluster.
 We recommend a managed Kubernetes service, like EKS (Amazon AWS), AKS (Microsoft Azure) or GKE (Google Cloud Platform), but any cluster with Kubernetes version 1.24 or higher will work.
-To get started, a local Kubernetes like Docker Desktop, k3s, or minikube is also a great option.
+To get started, a local Kubernetes like minikube, Docker Desktop, or k3s, is also a great option.

 - A working installation of